PabloXOC/42_so_long/README.md

 ### Features
 1. **Enemy Patrols**
-   - I added patrolling Charmander enemies to the game.
+   - I added patrolling Charmander enemies (M) to the game.
 If the player collides with a Charmander while navigating the map, the game ends, and the player loses.
 2. **Sprite Animation**
    - To make the game more dynamic, I incorporated sprite animation for the player character.
 Instead of a static character, the player now looks in the direction it is walking.
    - This adds a more polished look and feel to the game, making the movement more interactive.